DelanoDiBlasio/MyMERNToDoList/README.md

 I also learnt abit of redux to make this more efficient which I learnt online.

-Unfortunately the app is slow so give it time to load.

 Backend App dependencies:
 JWT decode.
 Express.